D7ry/valhallaCombat/README.md

 _Attacking&Blocking costs stamina, so there will be some penalties for not having enough stamina.
 Vanilla stamina penalty is outright useless, as it merely places a limitation on doing power attacks, which can be easily lifted by drinking a vegetable soup.
 Souls stamina penalty is way too punishing and limiting, as it leaves you with 0 countermeasures when out of stamina.
 Some mods implement procedural stamina penalty i.e. actors do more damage with more stamina; that disrupts the flow of combat as you're required to keep your stamina high.
 Giving actors debuff ONLY on stamina depletion is the perfect middleground._

-## **Stun/Execution**
+## **Stun**
-- Stun
 - Every actor has their own separate stun value, based on their health and stamina.
 - Use TrueHud to enable NPC stun meter, displaying the amount of stun they have on top of their health meter.
 - Every hit damages an actor's stun.
 - Power attack damages significantly more stun than light.
 - Blunt weapon damages moderately more stun than blades.
 - Parrying an attack also damages the attacker's stun.
 - Blocked attacks will not damage stun.
 - Stun does not regenerate during combat.

-- Execution
+## **Execution**
-  - When an actor's stun reaches 0, the actor can be executed.
+- When an actor's stun reaches 0, they can be executed.
+- Currently one can execute their target by a simple button press.
+In the future there will be a dedicated button for execution.